Animal ABidings: recoverIng from DisastErs in more-than-human communities

 Context

 It departs from the current context of the acute climate crisis, which sets the stage for Dantesque scenarios of impending climate-driven disasters such as wildfires, floods, tornados, and hurricanes.
-These events lead to extensive loss of both human and nonhuman lives, livable dwellings, and species extinction.
+These disasters lead to extensive loss of both human and nonhuman lives, livable dwellings, and species extinction.

 Focus on Wildfires